Peat is fossil organic matter, formed from plant debris. It is the major constituent of soils saturated in water like

 - Brown peat

-- Black peat which also comes from decomposed sphagnum or peat moss, but which has broken down much longer.
+- Black peat which also comes from decomposed sphagnum or peat moss, but which has broken down for much longer.

 To reduce environmental impact today, it is possible to use soil mix that contains a lower peat content, but still boasts similar agronomic properties.
 For example, manufacturers add Brière black soil or also wood fibers such as Hortifibre.

 Essentially, peat contains water and poorly decomposed organic matter which accounts for 80 to 90% of dried ash weight.
 Only 10 to 20% of the peat is completely decomposed organic matter.

 Carbon content can reach up to 50% of the total (dry) weight, which historically made it possible to use peat for fuel to cook or heat the house in regions where it was abundant.